-Now is the time to make a plan – before it’s too late.
+June 1 is the start of the Atlantic hurricane season.
+Now, early in the season, is the time to make a plan to stay safe if a hurricane approaches your area.
 If you live along the Gulf of Mexico or East Coast and don’t have a plan, I hope this post will prepare you.
 Sit down with your family and figure something out – now.

 According to the National Hurricane Center, your family should have a supply kit.